pmb6tz/windows-desktop-switcher/README.md

 Note, CapsLock will function normally even when using it as a modifier.

+## Issues on Windows 1809/1903 Updates
+This project now relies on [VirtualDesktopAccessor.dll](https://github.com/Ciantic/VirtualDesktopAccessor).
+This binary is included in this repository for convenience, and was recently updated to work with the 1809/1903 updates.
+This may cause instability for users running older versions of Windows.
+If this is the case, head over to the DLL project page and replace VirtualDesktopAccessor.dll with an older version.

 ## Running
 [Install AutoHotkey](https://autohotkey.com/download/) v1.1 or later, then run the `desktop_switcher.ahk` script (open with AutoHotkey if prompted).